Unlikely 2.0

 Unlikely 2.0 is priviledged to present the resulting book of poetry, Blue Rooms, Black Holes, White Lights.
 It is not an easy book of poetry to read.
 It is easy enough to understand—though Belinda's extensive poetic education is clear, this is essentially plain-language poetry, written to be accessible by anyone.
 But Belinda's brutal analysis of her grief brings the reader's own tragedies into sharp definition.
 The book mercilessly explores the author's most painful memories, and aspires to share the most fundamental aspects of human experience with the reader.
 It is by turns discomfiting and comforting, in the way that great poetry is meant to be.

-Blue Rooms, Black Holes, White Lights contains thirty poems by Belinda Subraman and five full-color images by César Ivan and is printed by Make It New Media.
+Blue Rooms, Black Holes, White Lights contains thirty poems by Belinda Subraman and five full-color images by César Ivan.
 Buy it now!
 Right.
 Now.
-For $10 (shipping is free on this book).
-Please check out these videograped selections from the book:
+For $10:

 and